thenaesh/addressbook-level1/doc/CodeQualityBestPractices.md

 Always assume that "anyone who reads the code you write is dumber than you (duh)".
 Make your code understandable to a "dumb" person.
 The smarter you think you are compared to your teammates, the more effort you need to make your code understandable to them.
 Even if we do not intend to pass the code to someone else, code quality is still important because we all become 'strangers' to our own code someday.
 Here are some tips:

 * Avoid long methods.
 Be wary when a method is longer than the computer screen, and take corrective action when it goes beyond 50 LOC (lines of code).
 The bigger the haystack, the harder it is to find a needle.
 * Limit the depth of nesting.
 According to the Linux 1.3.53 CodingStyle documentation, "_if you need more than 3 levels of indentation, you're screwed anyway, and should fix your program_".
-In particular, __avoid arrowhead-style code__.
+In particular, avoid [arrowhead-style code](https://blog.codinghorror.com/flattening-arrow-code/).

 ```java
 // DON'T DO THIS!
 THIS IS ARROWHEAD-STYLE CODE.